 Another tracker site, http://flights.hillhome.org, built upon Rob’s original tools but expanded it more, creating the method for pulling in the VRS GPS tracks from flights.
 He also has a nice tutorial online at https://github.com/ProHill/VRS-flights-db will all the scripts.

-All of the aircraft images in the flight log were created by Scott at https://www.norebbo.com.
-He creates some fantastically, awesome drawings of aircraft and shares them all.
+Many of the aircraft images in the flight log were created by Scott at https://www.norebbo.com.
+He creates awesome drawings of aircraft and shares them all.
 Go check him out!!